Patterns of interval correlations in neural oscillators with adaptation: Discussion

-{\it Conclusions.} We have found a general relation between two experimentally accessible characteristics: the serial interval correlations and the phase response curve of a noisy neuron with spike-triggered adaptation.
-Our analytical results require that the noise is weak but are valid for arbitrary adaptation strength and time scale.
-The theory predicts distinct correlation patterns like short-range negative and oscillatory correlations that have been observed in experiments \cite{RatNel00,NawBou07} and in simulation studies of adapting neurons \cite{ChaLon00,LiuWan01}.
+We have found a general relation between two experimentally accessible characteristics: the serial interval correlations and the phase response curve of a noisy neuron with spike-triggered adaptation.
+The theory predicts distinct correlation patterns like short-range negative and oscillatory correlations that have been observed in experiments \citep{RatNel00,NawBou07} and in simulation studies of adapting neurons \citep{ChaLon00,LiuWan01}.
 Beyond negative and oscillatory correlations, we have found, however, that resonator neurons with spike-frequency adaptation can exhibit purely positive ISI correlations or a pseudo-renewal process with uncorrelated intervals.
-Adaptation currents that are commonly associated with negative ISI correlations can thus induce a richer repertoire of correlation patterns than previously thought.
-Despite the multitude of patterns, there is a universal limit for the cumulative correlations at high firing rates (cf. Eq.~\eqref{eq:limit-sumsrho}), which shows that the long-term variability is in this limit always reduced in agreement with experimental studies \cite{RatGoe04}.
+Adaptation currents that are commonly associated with negative ISI correlations \rot{\citep{Wan98,LiuWan01,ChaLon01,ChaPak03,NesMal10,BenMal10} can thus induce a rich repertoire of correlation patterns.} Despite the multitude of patterns, there is a universal limit for the cumulative correlations at high firing rates (cf. Eq.~\eqref{eq:limit-sumsrho}), which shows that the long-term variability \rot{of the spike train} is in this limit always reduced in agreement with experimental studies \citep{RatGoe04}.

+Our analytical results apply to arbitrary adaptation strength and time scale but \rot{require that} (i) the noise is weak \rot{and white}, (ii) the deterministic dynamics shows periodic firing with equal ISIs (i.e. a limit-cycle exists) and (iii) the adaptation current is purely spike-triggered with (iv) a single \rot{exponential decay time}.
+Regarding the weak-noise assumption, we found from numerical simulations quantitative agreement with our theory for values of the coefficient of variation (CV) up to 0.4, which is, for instance, typical for neurons in the sensory periphery \citep{RatNel00,NeiRus04,VogHen05}.
+This holds even in the subthreshold regime at low CVs\rot{, where the deterministic system does not follow a limit cycle.
+In this case, $T^*$ has to be} replaced by the mean ISI.
+Moreover, we found qualitative agreement even for moderately strong noise with values of the CV up to 0.8, which is typical for cortical non-bursting neurons in vivo (e.g. Fig.3 in \citep{SofKoc93}).

+\rot{In the absence of a deterministic limit-cycle, i.e. in} the fluctuation-driven regime at high CVs, different mathematical approaches have to be employed, such as those based on a hazard-function formalism \citep{MulBue07,NesMal10,SchLin10,FarMul11}. \rot{Furthermore, for some parameter sets, we also observed repeat periods of the deterministic system that involved multiple ISIs corresponding to a periodic ISI sequence with $T_i=T_{i+n}$, where the smallest period is $n\ge 2$.
+Such cases can realize bursting \citep{NauMar08}, which we did not consider in the present study.
+However, we expect that these parameter regimes yield interesting correlation patterns because already in the noiseless case a periodic ISI sequence exhibits correlations between ISIs.}